saranshbansal/learn-aws/NOTES.md

 # AWS Account management - Oragnisations, OUs, SCPs
-- Must have AWS account to access servces and create any resources.
+- Must have AWS account to access services and create any resources.
 By default creates a `root` account.
 - Recommended to have multiple accounts for serving different environments like dev, test, prod, sandbox.
 - Managing multiple accounts become cumbersome so can use `AWS Organisations`.
 One account can become `manager` account and others become `member` accounts.
 - Can have multiple dev, test, prod accounts.
 All can be logically grouped as `Organisation Units (OUs)` and apply policies and permissions that the members of the OU may share in the organization.